LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

  - It is recommended that you leave the Abandoned Prison prior to reporting any issues to me.
 Please.
  - I hate Survival Mode and I won't play it.
 Survival-specific bug reports will be ignored and you'll be told to come read the FAQ.
+ - Time your parries (shield bash attacks) to reflect magic + projectile damage back to your attacker, or stagger melee attackers.

+---

+## Hotkeys

+Tempus Maledictum makes liberal use of MCM Helper and MCM Recorder.
+This means most things are set up for you.
+To help you along, here are the default hotkeys I use:

+Dodge - Mouse4
+Target Lock-on - F. (You can long-press F to change POV).
+Target Lock-on Swap - Mouse Wheel + Mouse movement.
+A bit less sensitive than the default value (32 > 50).
+Sneak - Left Control.

 ---